MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 The Azure Stack HCI OEM license simplifies the licensing and activation process and reduces costs and operational complexity.
 Other benefits include:

-- A single license for Windows Server and Azure Stack HCI.
+- A single license for Azure Stack HCI, AKS, and Windows Server guest VMs.

 - No tools or keys to activate the Azure Stack HCI operating system.

+- Azure Stack HCI is preinstalled for optimal system performance.
+AKS and Windows Server are available to download when you're ready to deploy.

 ## License requirements